soloproyectos-js/jquery.sp-require/README.md

 });
 ```

-In some cases we can simplifies the configuration file.
+In some cases we can simplify the configuration file.
 You can use an `string` to indicate a single element, an `array` of `strings` to indicate multiple elements or a `plain-object` to indicate several JavaScript and CSS files.
 For example:

 ```JavaScript
 // lib1 has only one JavaScript file